Kurt Equiluz: Biography

-Kurt Equiluz became known for his interpretation of Bach cantatas and oratorios when was engaged in the recordings of Nikolaus Harnoncourt and Gustav Leonhardt covering the complete vocal works with historical instruments.
-He was the Evangelist in the first recording of Bach's St John Passion on period instruments with the Concentus Musicus Wien in 1965 and in 1970 the Evangelist in the St Matthew Passion in its first recording with period instruments.
+Equiluz became known for his interpretation of Bach cantatas and oratorios in the historically informed performance recordings of Nikolaus Harnoncourt and Gustav Leonhardt.
+He sang the Evangelist in both the first recording of Bach's St John Passion on period instruments with the Concentus Musicus Wien in 1965, and Bach's St Matthew Passion in its first recording with period instruments in 1970.

-In 1977 he was the Evangelist in a recording of the St Matthew Passion with the Netherlands Bach Society, conducted by Charles de Wolff, with Max van Egmond as the vox Christi.
+In 1977, he sang the Evangelist in a recording of the St Matthew Passion with the Netherlands Bach Society, conducted by Charles de Wolff, with Max van Egmond as the vox Christi.
 He recorded the St John Passion, the St Matthew Passion and the Christmas Oratorio also with Michel Corboz He recorded Bach cantatas also with the Gächinger Kantorei and Helmuth Rilling.
 With Harnoncourt he recorded works by Monteverdi, such as his operas L'Orfeo, Il ritorno d'Ulisse in patria, L'incoronazione di Poppea and the Vespro della Beata Vergine.
 He recorded sacred music of the classical period with the Wiener Sängerknaben, such as Mozart's Missa solemnis in C minor, K. 139 "Waisenhausmesse", his Coronation Mass, Haydn's Theresienmesse and Schubert's Mass No. 6 in E-flat major, D 950 (1976).

 Equiluz started teaching in 1964, was appointed professor of the Musikhochschule of Graz in 1971, and of the Wiener Musikakademie in 1982.

-In 2000, he performed Schubert's Winterreise at the Vienna Musikvereinsaal to mark the beginning of his retirement.

-He died on 20 June 2022 a week after his 93rd birthday, and will be remembered for his clarity of voice, precise diction and flexible interpretation ("die Klarheit seiner Stimme, die Deutlichkeit seiner Diktion und die Flexibilität seiner Gestaltung").
+He retired in 2000.